 We have adopted a "Human Rights Mission".
-This document portrays our commitment to human rights through diversity and inclusion, workplace safety and health, and prohibitions on forced labor and human trafficking.
+This document portrays our commitment to human rights through diversity anti-discrimination and inclusion, anti-harassment policies, reinforcing advancement through qualifications, performance, skills, and experience, workplace safety and health, and prohibitions on forced labor and human trafficking.
 Heartland's human rights efforts are endorsed and overseen by senior management throughout the Company.
-The Company is a sponsor of the organization, "Truckers Against Trafficking" (TAT).
-TAT exists to educate, equip, empower and mobilize members of the trucking, bus and energy industries to combat human trafficking.
+The Company is a sponsor of the organization, "Truckers has historically partnered with "Truckers Against Trafficking" Trafficking" (TAT).
+TAT exists to educate, equip, empower, and mobilize members of the trucking, bus and energy industries to combat human trafficking.